Announcing the Early Stage Pitch-Off judges – TechCrunch

 Leah Solivan, Fuel Capital

-Leah Solivan is General Partner at Fuel Capital, where she invests in early-stage companies across consumer technology, hardware, marketplaces, and retail.
+Leah Solivan is general partner at Fuel Capital, where she invests in early-stage companies across consumer technology, hardware, marketplaces and retail.
 She’s passionate about supporting teams who are taking on world-changing ideas.
 Leah relates so well to founders because she is one herself.
 She created one of the most widely recognized consumer brands of the past decade with TaskRabbit.
 As TaskRabbit’s CEO for eight years, Leah scaled the company to 44 cities and raised more than $50 million.
 In 2016, Leah transitioned into the role of executive chairwoman and in 2017, TaskRabbit was acquired by IKEA.

 Shardul Shah, Index Ventures

 Shardul joined Index in 2008.
-He focuses on security, cloud infrastructure, and enterprise software investments.
-He is a director of Attack IQ, Brightback, Castle Intelligence, Datadog (NASDAQ:DDOG), Expel, Gatsby, and Wiz.io.
-Shardul was previously a director of Adallom (Microsoft), Sourceclear (CA Technologies), Koality (Docker), Lacoon (Check Point), Base (Zendesk) and an investor in Duo Security (Cisco).
-After graduating from the University of Chicago, Shardul worked with Summit Partners where he focused on healthcare and internet technologies.”
+He focuses on security, cloud infrastructure and enterprise software investments.
+He is a director of Attack IQ, Brightback, Castle Intelligence, Datadog (Nasdaq:DDOG), Expel, Gatsby and Wiz.io.
+Shardul was previously a director of Adallom (Microsoft), SourceClear (CA Technologies), Koality (Docker), Lacoon (Check Point), Base (Zendesk) and an investor in Duo Security (Cisco).
+After graduating from the University of Chicago, Shardul worked with Summit Partners where he focused on healthcare and internet technologies.